My New Year Financial Goals

 Your financial goals should be Specific, Measurable, Achievable, Realistic and Time-bound.

 Financial goals are best achieved when they are specific and have a time frame attached to it.
 Think of it as going shopping for clothes for a specific event, If you just say you want to buy an outfit, you’re probably going to waste a lot of time and money and end up buying unnecessary things.
-However, if you say you want to buy shoes, pants and a top and you are going to be spend a total of RX you’re going to buy all that you planned and might even spend less than budgeted for.
+However, if you say you want to buy shoes, pants and a top and you are going to be spending a total of RX you’re going to buy all that you planned and might even spend less than budgeted for.

 Know your “Big” financial goals